 We decorated the tree in stages over a couple days because we just couldn’t wait until the day after Thanksgiving like we normally do.
 The tree was all pulled together by the end of Turkey Day.

-15 handmade ornaments you’ll be PROUD to hang:
+15 DIY Christmas ornaments you’ll be PROUD to hang:

 - Rainbow Glitter Ball Ornaments: a viral sensation!
 These went crazy over on Facebook.